 "Relax, dude," Sam replies.
 "We're almost there.
 About two more miles."
 Sam has the black Impala going 80 miles per hour down some secluded back roads.
 Dean knows full well how much farther they need to drive.
 They've made this journey way too many times to count and Dean is pretty sure he could do it blindfolded.
 At the moment, however, this is the longest drive of his life.
 He's growing more and more impatient as he's losing more and more blood.

-"You relax," Dean murmurs under his breath as he turns up the volume on the stereo as the beginning riff of 'Master of Puppets' fills the car.
+"You relax," Dean murmurs under his breath like a whiny child as he turns up the volume on the stereo as the beginning riff of 'Master of Puppets' fills the car.

 "Bobby!"
 Dean yells out into the first floor of the house.
 "Bobby!
 Where the hell are you?"